New theoretical Fe II templates for bright quasars: Results

-For comparison, we show two other fits, for higher ($\log \Phi_{\rm H}$ (cm$^{-2}$ s$^{-1}$) = 19) and lower ($\log \Phi_{\rm H}$ (cm$^{-2}$ s$^{-1}$) = 18) ionization fluxes in the upper and lower panels of Figure \ref{fig:HE_0413}, respectively.
-The fit quality is good in all these cases ($\chi^2$ differences $\sim 1.0$), and the value of the EW of the Mg II line is similar (31.2 \AA, 30.2 \AA~ and 28.4 \AA), but slowly rising towards larger ionization fluxes.
-We calculated also EW(Fe II) but only in the fitted range.
-EW(Fe II) is more affected by the change of the ionizing flux (the corresponding values are 37.9 \AA, 31.2 \AA~ and 15.9 \AA), and all these values are larger than achieved with the use of different templates by \citet{zajacek2023}.
+For comparison, we show in Figure~\ref{fig:HE_0413} two other fits, for higher ($\log \Phi_{\rm H}$ (cm$^{-2}$ s$^{-1}$) = 19) and lower ($\log \Phi_{\rm H}$ (cm$^{-2}$ s$^{-1}$) = 18) ionizing photon fluxes in the upper and lower panels of Figure \ref{fig:HE_0413}, respectively.
+The fit quality is good in all these cases, the value of $\chi^2$ measuring the fit quality was higher only by $\sim 1.0$ for the upper and the lower panel than for the middle panel), and the value of the EW of the Mg II line is similar (31.2 \AA, 30.2 \AA~ and 28.4 \AA), but slowly rising towards larger ionizing photon fluxes.
+We also calculated EW(Fe II) but only in the fitted range.
+EW(Fe II) is more affected by the change of the ionizing flux (the corresponding values are 37.9 \AA, 31.2 \AA~, and 15.9 \AA), and all these values are larger than achieved with the use of different templates by \citet{zajacek2023}.
 Such a large change is related to a corresponding change in the slope and normalization of the underlying power law.

 The chosen fit density ($\log n_{\rm H}$ (cm$^{-3}$) = 12) is consistent with the best fit theoretical template d12-m20-20-5.dat selected from the collection of \citet{bruhweiler2008} in our previous papers, including \citet{prince2023}.
-However, the ionization flux is now lower by more than two orders of magnitude.
+However, the ionizing photon flux is now lower by more than two orders of magnitude than in the template; $\log \Phi_{\rm H}$ (cm$^{-2}$ s$^{-1}$) = 18 in the model versus $\log \Phi_{\rm H}$ (cm$^{-2}$ s$^{-1}$) = 20.5 in the template.

-We compared the requested value for the ionizing flux from Fe II modelling with the expected ionizing flux based on SED of this object and the Mg II time delay of 302.6 days for Mg II \citep{zajacek2020} but the obtained ionization flux from the SED best fit presented in Figure~9 of \citet{zajacek2020} gave only $\log \Phi_{\rm H}\,(\rm cm^{-2} s^{-1}) = 14.6$, since the spectrum appeared to decrease rapidly in the UV band.
+We compared the requested value for the ionizing flux from Fe II modeling with the expected ionizing flux based on the SED of this object and the Mg II time delay of 302.6 days for Mg II \citep{zajacek2020}.
+The obtained ionizing photon flux from the SED best fit presented in Figure~9 of \citet{zajacek2020} gave $\log \Phi_{\rm H}\,(\rm cm^{-2} s^{-1}) = 20.05$, although the spectrum appears to decrease rapidly in the far UV band.
+This ionizing flux is higher by two orders of magnitude than implied by the current fits, and consistent with the old \citet{bruhweiler2008} template used in \citet{zajacek2020} and \citet{prince2023}.
 The narrow available spectral range on one hand guarantees that a range of templates fits well the spectrum but it opens a question of how reliable is such a decomposition.